Welcome to Workshop 3 in the Rogers Executive Workshop Series, presented as part of the Rogers Chair in Network Automation.

 11:15

-Connect your topology to ONOS and use the REST API in Python to query the network, install host intents, and observe automatic re-routing after a link failure.
+Connect your topology to ONOS and use the REST API in Python to query the network, and observe automatic re-routing after a link failure.

 60 min